MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 After posting, the physical inventory order will be deleted and you can view and evaluate the document as a posted physical inventory order including its physical inventory recordings and any comments made.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Phys.
 Invt.
 Orders**, and then choose the related link.
-2. In the **Posted Phys.
+2. On the **Posted Phys.
 Invt.
-Orders** window, select the posted inventory order that you want to view, and then choose the **View** action.
+Orders** page, select the posted inventory order that you want to view, and then choose the **View** action.
 3. To view a list of related physical inventory recordings, choose the **Recordings** action.

 ## Handling Item Tracking when Counting Inventory